Moneygall: Education

 There is one Catholic national school in the village.
 The former Church of Ireland school (now used as a parish hall) was built in 1888 beside the R490 Borrisokane turn-off, and closed in 1976, when its pupils were transferred to the neighbouring village of Cloughjordan.
 An earlier building, constructed around 1800, was previously used as a school.
 It was then used by the local Church of Ireland community as a chapel of ease until the late 1970s.
 It has now been converted to a private residence.

 Children travel mainly to either Roscrea or Nenagh for secondary schooling.
 The nearest third-level institutions are Tipperary Institute in Thurles or the University of Limerick, Limerick Institute of Technology and Mary Immaculate College, all of which are in Limerick.

 Sport

 While all of the village is located in County Offaly, the Gaelic Athletic Association playing field is located in County Tipperary, and Moneygall GAA play in the Tipperary GAA Championships.

 Moneygall FC opened its new grounds in 2017 in the centre of the village.
-The club, while based in Offaly, compete in North Tipperary.
+The club, while based in County Offaly, compete in North Tipperary.